 Monaca, PA – Workers were killed and injured by toxic fumes while working in a confined space at the Bruce Mansfield Power Station in Beaver County (PA) last week.
 Two contractors died after inhaling toxic fumes in an underground pit, and three workers above the pit were overcome by toxic gas and hospitalized.
+If toxic fumes become present in your workplace then you should find a solution to stop workers being killed or injured.

 The contractors worked for Enerfab Corp. and were in a ‘confined, well-type’ area.
 The two workers in the pit, removed an elbow joint in a pipe which released hydrogen sulfide gas into the air in the confined space.
 34-year-old Kevin Bachner and 42-year-old John Gorchock, both of Pittsburgh (PA), died.